 We want to lower our risk every year by receiving dividends, so that reduces the amount of what we call basis every single year.
 As our basis goes down every single year, our risk of owning that business goes down.
 If the dividend is very high, let's say 6% a year, then in 10 years we might have removed 60% of our risk off of the table and we have a very low chance of losing money on that investment.

 So dividends to a Rule #1 Investor are a way to reduce basis, get your capital off of the table, and lower your risk.

 Thanks for reading!
 Leave a comment below and join the conversation.

 Now go play.

-I teach more about dividends at my FREE 3-Day Investing Workshop.
+I teach more about dividends at my 3-Day Investing Workshop.
 Get yourself a MAJOR investing education with no risk or selling of any kind.
 Click the button below to learn more.

 5 simple steps to find, evaluate, and invest in wonderful companies.